Anisotropic Velocity Fluctuations in Galaxy Mergers: A Probe of the Magnetic Field: Theoretical considerations

 \section{Theoretical considerations}

-\subsection{Anisotropic MHD turbulence: the velocity gradient is perpendicular to local magnetic field}
+\subsection{Anisotropic MHD turbulence: the velocity gradient is statistically perpendicular to the local magnetic field}

-Though initially conceptualized as isotropic \citep{1963AZh....40..742I, 1965PhFl....8.1385K}, subsequent theoretical and numerical studies have established that MHD turbulence exhibits anisotropy, particularly under sub-Alfv\'enic and trans-Alfv\'enic conditions where the influence of the magnetic field is substantial \citep{1981PhFl...24..825M, 1983JPlPh..29..525S, 1984ApJ...285..109H, 1995ApJ...447..706M}.
+Though initially conceptualized as isotropic \citep{1963AZh....40..742I, 1965PhFl....8.1385K}, subsequent theoretical and numerical studies have established that MHD turbulence exhibits anisotropy \citep{1981PhFl...24..825M, 1983JPlPh..29..525S, 1984ApJ...285..109H, 1995ApJ...447..706M}.
 A pivotal model in understanding this anisotropy was introduced by \citet{GS95}, which centers around the concept of ``critical balance''.
-This principle posits that a balance exists between the cascading time of turbulence and the wave periods :
+This principle posits that a balance exists between the cascading time of turbulence and the wave periods:

 In this model, $k_\parallel$ and $k_\bot$ represent the components of the wavevector parallel and perpendicular to the magnetic field, respectively.
 The turbulent velocity at scale $l$ is further denoted by $v_l$ and $v_A$ represents the Alfv\'en speed.